Lawsuit claims Brian Laundrie’s parents vacationed with him knowing he had killed Gabby Petito - NewsBreak

 5. ‘Extreme and outrageous conduct’ by Laundries

-Section 32 of the lawsuit has been amended as a summation of the lawsuit with five specific allegations that the attorneys for Petito and Schmidt argue is “extreme and outrageous conduct” that goes “beyond all possible bounds of decency” due to claims of actions that are “shocking, atrocious, and utterly intolerable in a civilized community.”‘Red flags’ missed in Petito, Laundrie traffic stop, why officers ‘should’ve followed the letter of the law’
+Section 32 of the lawsuit has been amended as a summation of the lawsuit with five specific allegations that the attorneys for Petito and Schmidt argue is “extreme and outrageous conduct” that goes “beyond all possible bounds of decency” due to claims of actions that are “shocking, atrocious, and utterly intolerable in a civilized community.”Coast Guard brings injured crewmember from dive boat to safety Friday evening

 The five allegations listed in the lawsuit now are: